WOOF, trying to find out why your dog keeps wanting to go in the crate? Sniff out 7 reasons why your dog refuses to come out!

 #5 Your Dog has Experienced Recent Changes

-On a similar bark, another possibility as to why your dog keeps wanting to go in the crate is if he has experienced recent changes.
+On a similar bark, another PAWSibility as to why your dog keeps wanting to go in the crate is if he has experienced recent changes.
 Whether these changes are good or bad, dogs do not understand why these changes are made and may simply need time adjusting.
 If you’ve changed his environment in any way (whether unknowingly or knowingly), then this can very well be a reason why your dog is acting strange.
-Changes can include location/moving, traveling, scheduling, meals, and again, new family members – among many other changes that you’ve knowingly or unknowingly made in your dog’s life.
+Changes can include losing a family member (human or furry – cats included too), relocating/moving, traveling, scheduling, changing food, and again, adding new family members – among many other changes that you’ve knowingly or unknowingly made in your dog’s life.

 #6 Your Dog is Waiting for Food

-If you only feed your dog when he’s inside the crate and he keeps running back to it, then he could be waiting for food.
-Such a situation can occur because pawrents are taught to train their dog to “like” their crates through positive affiliation, such as feeding your dog inside the crate (which may lead your dog to believe that he is only fed if he’s inside the crate).
-Be careful of perpetuating such behavior as overfeeding can cause obesity.
-Lure your dog out with a ball or chew toy – something else that he loves, but cannot eat!
+If you only feed your dog when he’s inside the crate and he keeps running back to it, then he could simply be waiting for food.
+Such a situation can occur because pawrents are taught to train their dog to “like” their crates through PAWSitive affiliation, such as feeding your dog inside the crate.
+While it’s imperative to use positive reinforcement to train your dog, you should be careful of perpetuating the act of ONLY feeding your dog inside the crate.
+Why?
+Because your dog may then believe that he only gets food if he stays inside the crate, and as a result, you may continue to lure out him with food, which can lead to overfeeding.
+And, as we all know, overfeeding leads to obesity.
+Therefore, switch it up by luring your dog out with a ball or chew toy – something else that he loves, but cannot eat!
+Stuffing a Kong with treats is also a great alternative, making him work for these goodies.

 #7 Your Dog is Upset with You

 Dogs who are mad or upset with their humans will turn their backs on them or walk away from them.
 If your dog keeps wanting to get away from you and walking back to his crate, then you may have done something to upset him, whether you’ve realized it or not.
+Perhaps it’s not you, but someone inside the household doing something to your dog without your knowing.
 Watch out for these behavioral signs indicating that your dog could be mad or upset:

 - Flattened ears